rbeeger/epigraver/Readme.md

 Epigraver is a macOS screensaver that repeatedly calls some command line program or script specified by the user and displays the textual output of that script on the screen.
-The transition from one output to the next is animated using one of serveral animations.
+The transition from one output to the next is animated using one of several animations.

 Originally the screensaver was just meant to display the output from the [fortune](https://en.wikipedia.org/wiki/Fortune_%28Unix%29) program, but in its current iteration, it can call anything